PROJECT VISION

 Dexus is making a significant private sector investment to revitalise this key Brisbane riverside destination with the new and improved City Reach Riverwalk, more greenery, and more access to public open space and amenity.

-The $2.5 billion transformation of the Eagle Street Pier and Waterfront will deliver a global-standard business and tourist destination that aims to maximise its prime riverside location with enhanced open spaces and amenity and a revitalised premier waterfront dining hub.
+The $2.5 billion transformation of the Eagle Street Pier will deliver a global-standard business and tourist destination that aims to maximise its prime riverside location with enhanced open spaces and amenity and a revitalised premier waterfront dining hub.
 The project comprises two new office towers, a riverfront retail precinct and expanded public space, including the widening of the riverwalk and a new destination dining experience at Naldham House.
 Waterfront Brisbane is co-owned by Dexus and Dexus Wholesale Property Fund.

 Dexus will construct two new buildings and retail pavilions including:

-• Approximately 7,000sqm of riverfront dining, cafes and convenience retail
+• Approximately 7,000 sqm of riverfront dining, cafes and convenience retail

-The footprints of the new towers will be set back from the river, with low rise retail pavilions along the river edge.
+The footprints of the new towers will be set back from the river, with low-rise retail pavilions along the river edge.
 The aim is to give back the waterfront to the Brisbane community and create a place that celebrates Brisbane’s sub-tropical climate.

 Waterfront Brisbane does not require the closure of Eagle Street.
-Pedestrian amenity will be improved by the creation of wider footpaths, enhanced landscaping and awnings together with additional kerbside pick-up and drop-off facilities.
+Pedestrian amenity will be improved by the creation of wider footpaths, enhanced landscaping and awnings, together with additional kerbside pick-up and drop-off facilities.

 Brisbane City Council has approved the towers to be 52 and 44 storeys.